Portland: Which Way Is Up on iOS?

 Most of the work of building Portland is done by

-may need to change some of the specific settings in this file:
+You may need to change some of the specific settings near the beginning:

-OCAMLDIR to the location of your OCaml cross
+OCAMLDIR is the location of your OCaml cross compiler.

 Open Xcode and Change Project Parameters